Bookmakers Profit Margin – Top Bookies With Best Odds

 In a nutshell, the bookie’s profit margin is the vigorish which is like a small commission that is taken from every bet.
 To illustrate this, let’s use a coin toss as an example.
 A coin toss is, in essence, a 50-50 proposition.

-If you and a friend decide to bet $10 on a coin toss then you both have a 50% chance of winning.
+If you and a friend decide to try real money sports betting $10 on a coin toss then you both have a 50% chance of winning.
 This is a true even money proposition.
 And betting on even odds is also called EVS betting.
 You call heads, your friend calls tails and the coin is tossed.
 One of you wins and comes out $10 ahead.
 This is because you and your friend made this wager using true odds.
 But for more information about this topic, you can read our article about betting odds explained.

 When bookies get involved, it’s a little different.
 Instead of giving you the true odds based on mathematical probabilities, the bookmaker will fudge the odds a bit in order to get their cut and give you implied probabilities.
 When you lay a bet on heads through the bookie, they will adjust the odds to something like 1.95 for heads and 1.95 for tails.
 We explain it more in detail in our guide on how do bookies set odds.

-In a perfect world, bookies would get equal action on both sides which would eliminate even the smallest financial risk.
+In a perfect world, traditional bookies and new bookmakers would get equal action on both sides which would eliminate even the smallest financial risk.
 The bookie would simply take the losing wager money and give it to the winners while collecting their margin.

 It’s not a perfect world but these international gambling companies still have methods of minimizing their financial risks.
 The bookie may lose a bit of money on a given day but in the end, they make their margins and comfortably stay in business.